-In it, lies the Talpiot Market - and the structure that used to host it - which now stands almost empty.
+In it, lies the Talpiot Market and the structure that used to host it - which now stands almost empty.

+Talpiot (underground)

 The market runs through the adjacent streets, and part of it takes place in the structure's basement.

-The structure, originally designed by architect Moshe Gerstell, used to be the center of the city and pride of the local production, but now stands empty of use, though full of potential - just like the neighborhood.
+The structure, originally designed by architect Moshe Gerstell, used to be the center of the city and pride of the local production, but now stands empty of use, though full of potential - just like the neighbourhood.

+Spiritual Features in the

 The structure is designed with unique features, that somewhat remind one of spiritual and religious structures - perhaps by shape, perhaps by light.

+Spiritual Architecture

-These features brought us to compare between spiritual structures and this one, and ask: What makes a place spiritual? and more importantly - How can these spiritual values be used to restore the structure?
+These features brought us to compare between spiritual structures and this one, and ask: What makes a place spiritual?

+or, more importantly - How can these spiritual values be used to restore the structure?

+Talpiot Market Plan

+Typical Church Plans

+Religious/Haredi Population in Hadar

 Walking through the neighbourhood gave us the slightest idea - we couldn't help but notice that the area is populated by many jewish religious people, most of them coming from the radical Haredi world.

+Haredi Population in Hadar

 When moving on to research, we understood how right we were - the Haredi families make 42% of the neighbourhood's population.

 One must understand the meaning of these numbers.
 Haredi males, in most cases, aren't recruited to the army and don't work for the better part of their lives.

 Instead, they spend most of their time in prayer and religious studies.
 In their perception, that is the purpose of life.